OWASP/OWASP-Subtractive-Hardening-Top-10/README.md

 Subtractive Security therefore promotes parallel attack-path reduction across all applicable layers of the technology stack.

+### Defense in Depth Through Layered Path Erasure

+Subtractive Security extends the traditional concept of defense in depth by emphasizing attack-path removal across multiple architectural layers.

+Rather than relying solely on independent monitoring or prevention technologies, organizations should seek to eliminate, reduce, or constrain the same attack path wherever it appears within the stack.

+Examples include:

+- Reducing administrative trust within Linux while simultaneously segmenting lateral movement at the network layer.
+- Restricting cloud identity trust relationships while eliminating operating-system-level privilege escalation paths.
+- Enforcing egress determinism at the endpoint, network, and cloud-control-plane layers.

+This approach creates multiple independently non-conductive boundaries that attackers must overcome.
+The result is defense in depth through layered path erasure rather than layered detection.

 The objective is not merely to harden individual components.

 The objective is to reduce the total attack-path conductivity of the system as a whole.